TechnicalPursuit/TIBET/doc/markdown/tibet-tag.1.md

   * `--name` :
     An alternate way to provide the tag name to create.

+  * `--xmlns` :
+    Lets you define a specific XMLNS URI for any XHTML and CSS references.
+The default will be `urn:app:{{appname}}` or the standard TIBET prefix URI.

   * `--supertype` :
     The name of the supertype to use for the target tag.
 This should be